unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 }
 ```

-Than Create a new class file to Override the Fonts, we named as MaterialFontsOverride.cs.
+Then, create a new class file to override the Fonts, we named as `MaterialFontsOverride.cs`.

 ```csharp
 namespace MySampleToolkitProject.Styles;